 - For example, there are critical surgeries that cannot be paused, and any fire protection measures present must be designed to avoid disruptions.

-Having a reliable emergency power system is also critical in healthcare, since many types of medical equipment run with electricity.
-Even a few seconds of electric power interruption can have severe consequences, especially when there are patients relying on life support equipment.
+Having a reliable emergency power system is also critical in healthcare since many types of medical equipment run on electricity.
+Even a few seconds of electric power interruption can have severe consequences, especially when patients are relying on life support equipment.

 Some hospitals prefer to use low-emission gas generators that use natural gas.
 Because distribution systems are now available, hospitals can benefit from continuous operations without needing fuel.